naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Kranion Angry: What is it?
 Can't you see I am suntanning my bones?

-Sticky Angry: He's talking to me, diphead.
+Sticky: He's talking to me, diphead.
+I'm the boss!
 Now what is it?

 Dino: It looks like Scruffy and the gang are going on a roadtrip!

-Sticky: (snatches the binocular) Let me see...
+Sticky Angry: (snatches the binocular) Let me see...

 Nadine Happy: (finished packing) I call shotgun!

-Eris: Alright, we do sight seeing and we'll come back by 7 in the evening at the latest.
+Eris Happy: Alright, we do sight seeing and we'll come back by 7 in the evening at the latest.
 I got an early shift tomorrow, so let's make the most of it!

-Scruffy: Yay!
+Scruffy Happy: Yay!
 Roadtrip!
 Roadtrip!
 Roadtrip!

 Nadine Happy: Roadtrip!
 Roadtrip!
 Roadtrip!

-%The trio finished preparing and enters the car with Eris being the driver.
+%The trio finished preparing and enters the car.

-Sticky: Let's give them a roadtrip alright.
+Sticky: Hmm....
+Let's give them a roadtrip alright.
 To HELL!
 Heheheh!!
 HAHAHAHAHAHA...!!

+Kranion: (cracking his knuckles) Time ta beat those losahs.
+Hey Cranion!

-Cranion: Bleh, ya losers go have fun.
+Cranion: Nah, yah losers go have fun.

-Dino: Who was that again?
+Dino: I'm no loser!
+Right boss?

 Sticky: Shut it and get in the skull van!

-Nadine: (reading the map) Huh, this is really just a featureless barren wasteland.
+Nadine Sad: (reading the map) Huh, this is really just a featureless barren wasteland.

-Eris: Turn to the other side.
+Eris Annoyed: Turn to the other side.

 Nadine: (turns it around) Oh!
 It seems the nearest stop is 5 miles from now.